Posted on behalf of Phillips Law Group on May 20, 2013 in Workers' Compensation

 On-the-job injuries occur each day but when trauma that happened in the workplace leads to long-term, life-altering ailments, the consequences can be devastating.
 If you or a loved one has lost the ability to sustain meaningful employment because of an injury that happened while working, the victim may be eligible for total and permanent disability compensation.

-The attorneys at Phillips Law Group have been defending victims of workplace injuries like you for decades.
-We proudly represent those seeking justice through workers compensation claims in Arizona, Utah and California, and offer offices convenient to the following towns and cities:
+The Tucson personal injury attorneys at Phillips Law Group have been defending victims of workplace injuries like you for decades.
+We proudly represent those seeking justice through workers compensation claims in Arizona, Utah and California.

 Learn how we can help you file your claim for permanent total disability or defend you if you have been denied a claim.
-Call 1-800-106-3000 or 602-258-8888 today to discuss your legal options confidentially with our legal professionals.
+Call 1-800-706-3000 today to discuss your legal options confidentially with our legal professionals.

 To get your consultation started right now, simply fill out the FREE CASE REVIEW form at the top of this page.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.